wso2/docs-is/en/docs/learn/configuring-the-system-administrator.md

 # Configuring the System Administrator

-User management functionality is provided by default in all WSO2 Carbon-based products and is configured in the
-`         <PRODUCT_HOME>/repository/conf/user-mgt.xml        ` file.
+User management functionality is provided by default in WSO2 Identity Server and is configured in the `         <IS_HOME>/repository/conf/user-mgt.xml        ` file.
 This documentation explains the main settings relevant to the system administrator.